Central Corridor Energy Group mandated 2 objectives to pursue the project, and continues to be followed;

 Wataynikaneyap means “line that brings light” in Anishiniiniimowin, named by the Elders who provided guidance to the partners.

 Wataynikaneyap Power LP (the “Wataynikaneyap”) is a licensed transmission company equally owned by 24 First Nations communities (51%), in partnership with Fortis Inc. and other private investors (49%).
 FortisOntario has a 49% interest in the general partner of Wataynikaneyap, while 24 First Nations communities equally hold the remaining 51% interest.
 The 24 First Nations communities will maintain their ability to increase their ownership and control to 100% in anticipation of such purchase right becoming available (25 years following the operation date for the Wataynikaneyap Transmission Line)..

-First Nations Limited Partnership also owns 100% of Opiikapawiin Services LP.
-FortisOntario also owns 100% of Wataynikaneyap Power PM Inc. (the “Project Manager”).
+24 First Nations Partnership also owns 100% of Opiikapawiin Services LP.
+FortisOntario owns 100% of Wataynikaneyap Power PM Inc. (the “Project Manager”).

 To connect remote First Nation communities currently powered by diesel generation to the electrical grid, Wataynikaneyap will develop, own, and operate approximately 1,800 kilometers of 230 kV, 115 kV, and 44 kV lines in northwestern Ontario (the “Project”).
 Continued use of diesel generation to power First Nations communities is financially unsustainable, environmentally risky, inadequate, and unreliable to meet community needs.

 As the Project continues to develop, Wataynikaneyap is to provide reliable and accessible power to residents, businesses, and industry in the region, while realizing opportunities for First Nations.